worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

 - The status of the game: What is currently happening?
 Are we waiting for players to join, are the players playing, or is the game over?
 - The current positions on the tic-tac-toe board.
 Is there a player in a grid block, or is it empty?
 - All the players.
-What are their names, and which symbol are they using, `X`, or `O`?
+What are their names, and which symbol are they using, X or O?
-- The current player - Whose turn is it to go?
+- The current player.
+Whose turn is it to go?
 - If the game ends in a win, who won it?

 For the status of the game, we'll add an [enumeration](https://masteringjs.io/tutorials/fundamentals/enum) of the possible states we can expect.
-This makes it easier to track and use them as we go through different phases of the game.
+This makes it easier to track and use them as we go through the different phases of the game.

 ```js
 const Statuses = {